MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-8-notification-hubs.md

     Project***.

 > [!IMPORTANT]
-> If you wish to skip the *Unity Set up* component for this project (Desktop App), and continue straight into code, feel free to download this [.unitypackage](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%208%20-%20Notification%20Hubs/Azure-MR-Lab-8-MR.unitypackage), import it into your project as a [**Custom Package**](https://docs.unity3d.com/Manual/AssetPackages.html), and then continue from **Step 14**.
+> If you wish to skip the *Unity Set up* component for this project (mixed reality App), and continue straight into code, feel free to download this [.unitypackage](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%208%20-%20Notification%20Hubs/Azure-MR-Lab-8-MR.unitypackage), import it into your project as a [**Custom Package**](https://docs.unity3d.com/Manual/AssetPackages.html), and then continue from **Step 14**.
 You will still need to add the script components.

 ### **Step 13 - Importing the DLLs in the Mixed Reality Unity Project**